History and Heritage Months

 September 15th - October 15th

-Hispanic Heritage month at the Island University showcases and celebrates the vivid and rich culture and Histories of Hispanic and LatinX communities in the area.
+Hispanic Heritage month at the Island University showcases and celebrates the vivid and rich culture and Histories of Hispanic and Latine communities in the area.
 The month features food, games, prizes and more that redirects students’ focuses onto the vibrant history and culture that makes up our diverse campus community.

 Woman sings with her violin onstage with her mariachi band